ediying/blitzclock-micro/README.md

 11. Save the Cronjob

+Please note that the first update might not be correct because the "blitzclock_data.txt" is still empty.
+After that everything should work as expected.
 If you want to use a custom folder location, macaroon path or light colors you can also change that in the config.py file